Then You Run: Supporting

+Episodes

 Production

-In February 2020, it was announced Sky had commissioned an eight-part adaptation of Zoran Drvenkar's novel You penned by Ben Chanan from Kudos (under Banijay UK).
+In February 2020, it was announced that Sky had commissioned an eight-part adaptation of Zoran Drvenkar's novel You penned by Ben Chanan from Kudos (under Banijay UK).
 Chanan would also serve as executive producer along with Karen Wilson and Katie McAleese for Kudos; Kara Manley and Serena Thompson for Sky Studios; and Derek Ritchie as producer.
 German company MadeFor boarded the production as a co-producer.
 The German Motion Picture Fund (GMPF) also provided funding for the project.

 The cast were revealed in August 2021, with Leah McNamara set to lead the series alongside Vivian Oparah, Yasmin Monet Prince, and Isidora Fairhurst.
 Also joining the cast were Richard Coyle, Cillian O'Sullivan, Francis Magee, Darren Cahill, and Christian Rubeck.

 Principal photography began in June 2021.

+Release

+The series was aired on Sky Max in the UK from 7 July 2023.